-Life-like characters are virtual animated agents that are intended to provide the illusion of life or 'suspend disbelief' [2], such that users interacting with those agents will apply social interaction protocols and respond to them as they would to other humans, e.g. by listening to their story and attending to them through eye gaze [13].
-Life-like characters have been shown to serve multiple purposes successfully; besides presenters, they can act as tutors, actors, personal communication partners, or information experts [12].
+Life-like characters or virtual animated agents are intended to provide the illusion of life or 'suspend disbelief' [3], such that users interacting with those agents will apply social interaction protocols and respond to them as they would to other humans, e.g. by listening to their story and attending to their face and gestures through eye gaze [15].
+Life-like characters have been shown to serve multiple purposes successfully; besides presenters, they can act as tutors, actors, personal communication partners, or information experts [14].
+An excellent overview of the evolution of virtual presenters - starting from a non-interactive single presenter to multiple presenters with the capability of processing natural input from users - can be found in [18].